qbl/qbl.github.io/_posts/2018-08-05-Setting-Up-Rails-Development-Environment-with-Docker-Compose.md

   - Ruby
 ---

 Hi folks!
 This guide is mostly written for participants of Go-Jek x BNCC bootcamp.
-But anyone who wishes to know how to setup their Rails development environemnt with Docker Compose is welcome as well.
+But anyone who wishes to know how to setup his/her Rails development environemnt with Docker Compose is welcome as well.
 Just note that some examples here are specific to the sources I use for the bootcamp.

 Since this guide is aimed at students who might be not familiar yet with containers in general, let me explain in a brief what containers are.
 Containers are a method of operating system virtualization that allow us to run an application and its dependencies in isolation within our actual operating system on our machine (be it a laptop, desktop, or some remote hosted server).
 Docker is one of container platform tools that we can use to build and manage containers.
 Lastly, Docker Compose is a tool for defining and running multi-container Docker applications.